MAUD, QUEEN OF NORWAY

 Although Maud would never cut her ties with Britain, she enjoyed her new duties as Queen Consort and was careful to show her support for Norwegian customs and culture.
 During the first years of their reign, the King and Queen engendered favour when they wore various Norwegian folk costumes and they involved themselves in charitable causes.
 Maud instigated the Dronningens Hjelpekomité (the Queen’s Relief Committee) during World War I and supported the feminist Katti Anker Møller’s home for unwed mothers (1906).
 Maud continued to live at Appleton House when she was visiting England and she designed English gardens at Kongsseteren, the royal lodge overlooking Oslo, and at the summer residence at Bygdøy.

 Olav married his first cousin Märtha of Sweden on 21 March 1929 and they had two daughters, Ragnhild and Astrid, and one son, Harald.
 As the first heir to the throne to be raised in Norway since the Middle Ages, he received extensive military training and was raised as a Norwegian.

-In 1938, Maud became seriously ill with stomach pains and was taken to a clinic where emergency surgery was done.
-Maud survived the surgery but later died of heart failure on 20 November with Haakon by her side.
+While visiting England in 1938, Maud became seriously ill with stomach pains and was taken to a clinic where she received emergency abdominal surgery.
+Maud survived the surgery, however she died of heart failure on 20 November with Haakon by her side.
 Maud’s body was returned to Norway where she was interred in the royal mausoleum at the Akershus Castle in Oslo.
 She was the last surviving child of Alexandra and Edward VII.